Help Your Child Want To Practice MusicJen

+Sing along!
+Whistle!
 I always tell my students that it’s a good sign when you hear someone singing or whistling along with the music in the kitchen (or anywhere in the house).
 If your child hears you singing or humming or whistling their pieces, they’ll be over the moon.
 It means you’ve brought their music into your heart.

-4. Don’t worry about the clock.
+4. Do not watch the clock.

 Do more of this.